joshwright10/NexthinkPSUtils/docs/functions/Get-NxtMetricUsageInDashboards.md

 ## INPUTS

-### You cannot pipe input to Get-NxtMetricDashboardUsage.
+### You cannot pipe input to Get-NxtMetricUsageInDashboards.
 ## OUTPUTS

 ### PSObject